marvin-hansen/SpecBase/specfile.md

 **Security**
 Limit scope if internal methods
+Minimize usage of external dependencies
 Apply security best practices to prevent security vulnerabilities.

 ### Tasks

 **Build:**
-* Implement all requirements stated above
+* Implement all requirements stated above as a separated library crate called lib_specbase
-* Export all public methods via the lib.rs file
+* Implement the CLI in the main.rs file
-* Build only this crate.
+* Build all crates with cargo build

 **Test:**
-* When the crate builds, proceed with testing.
+* When the crate builds, proceed with testing lib_specbase.
 * Create a test folder, or of it already exists, add or update test files in the test folder
 * Generate full tests coverage with all tests in dedicated test files in the test folder
-* Run all tests only for this crate.
+* Run all tests using cargo test

 **Example:**
 * When all tests pass, crate an example folder.
-* Add an example file to the example folder showcasing the usage of the crate
+* Add an example file to the example folder showcasing the usage of the CLI
 * Add the example to Cargo.toml
 * Ensure that the example code builds and runs